Portfolio CV Home

 “The grass on Hiiemägi was flattened into waves by the wind.
 The only things upright were trees and twigs.
 The curves of the grass perfectly summed up the way that the wind moves over the form of this piece of land. ... with the passing of these trees the land has been sculpted in another way.”

 The work Kunda Pair is paired with a piece of writing, A Life of Clay, that explores the material of Estonian Cambrian clay through the lens of an object biography.
-The narratives and research involved in this writing are heavily intertwined with the making and installation of the artist’s work.
+The narratives and research involved in this writing are intertwined with the making and installation of the work.

 References: